Bruce Peninsula

 The Bruce Peninsula is a peninsula in Ontario, Canada, that divides Georgian Bay of Lake Huron from the lake's main basin.
 The peninsula extends roughly northwestwards from the rest of Southwestern Ontario, pointing towards Manitoulin Island, with which it forms the widest strait joining Georgian Bay to the rest of Lake Huron.
 The Bruce Peninsula contains part of the geological formation known as the Niagara Escarpment.
+The entire peninsula and nearby communities to the south along Lake Huron are located within Bruce County, Ontario.

 The peninsula is a popular tourist destination for camping, hiking and fishing, with two national parks (Bruce Peninsula National Park and Fathom Five National Marine Park), more than half a dozen nature reserves, and the Bruce Peninsula Bird Observatory.
 The Bruce Trail runs through the region to its northern terminus in the town of Tobermory.
-Administratively part of Bruce County, it is named after James Bruce, 8th Earl of Elgin (Lord Elgin), Governor General of Canada.
+This region is named after James Bruce, 8th Earl of Elgin (Lord Elgin), Governor General of Canada.
+Parks Canada now refers to the peninsula as "Saugeen Peninsula" in recognition of its being traditional territories of the Saugeen-Ojibwe nation.
+However the national park retains the name "Bruce Peninsula National Park" for the time being.

 The Bruce Peninsula is a key area for both plant and animal wildlife.
 Part of the Niagara Escarpment World Biosphere Reserve, the peninsula has the largest remaining area of forest and natural habitat in Southern Ontario and is home to some of the oldest trees in eastern North America.
 An important flyway for migrating birds, the peninsula is habitat to a variety of animals, including black bear, massasauga rattlesnake, and barred owl.